 - Macaroni and cheese reheats best if you just stick it back in a pot on the stove, adding a little milk to loosen it up.
 Stir it every so often until it’s warm.

 - For really dense casseroles and meatloaf, I recommend you cut in smaller pieces first to ensure more even heating.

 - If you’re worried something might dry out, I recommend the stove top over the toaster oven or microwave.
 The toaster oven in particular has a tendency to dry things out.

 - For breads, rolls, bagels, cinnamon rolls, etc., I place the goodness in a toaster or regular oven at 350 degrees for 5-8 minutes.
 They usually taste as good as when I pulled them out the first time!

 - If something does get dried out somehow, what’s the easy solution?
 BUTTER. you can’t go wrong reheating your leftovers if you’ve got butter nearby!

 And the best advice I can give you… PLAN IN ADVANCE for leftovers.

 Use your leftovers to your advantage, y’all!
 Make a little extra at dinner or breakfast.
-Then review my tips for reheating leftovers so you can save yourself some effort at a later meal.
+Then review my tips from the Microwave Geek blog for reheating leftovers so you can save yourself some effort at a later meal.
 You’ll be so glad you did!

 Do you love or hate leftovers?
 What’s your favorite tip for reheating leftovers?